For better or worse, for richer or poorer, in sickness and in health, ’til death do us part, blah blah blah …

 I remember those vows, from once upon a time, the bliss, the happiness, the carefree existence and the lazy Sunday sleep-ins.
 Once that honeymoon period is over and kids descend on your once blissful marriage its time to click into reality.

 Marriage is hard work, there is no doubt about it.
 Movies and fairytales have a lot to answer for, giving us a completely unrealistic view of supposed marital bliss for eternity.
 Does it really exist?
 Were we ever really like that?
-I think so, but after years of sleepless nights of teething, colds, bedwetting and nightmares, you start to question who that man is at the other end of the bed, shoved to one side with the kids taking centre stage.
+I think so, but after years of sleepless nights of teething, colds, bedwetting and nightmares, you start to question who that man is on the other side of the bed, shoved to one side with the kids taking centre stage.

 Where did the long lazy Sunday sleep-ins and romantic Saturday night dinners go?
 Well honey, they are, for the moment, a distant memory.
 My husband and I have made a deal that we’ll pick up where we left off before kids, in a few years time, when it can be more about ‘us’ than nappies, snotty noses and play dates.